 3. Responsive ad unit picks a taller creative than the reserved height

 How to spot it: DevTools → Performance → record a load.
-Look for layout shift entries with node: <ins class="adsbygoogle"> and value > 0.05.
+Look for layout shift entries whose node is <ins class="adsbygoogle"> with a value above 0.05.
 If the affected node had a height smaller than the served ad, this is the cause.

 4. Anchor ad or vignette ad covering content with no shift budget